stepro/kdo/README.md

 [![Feature Requests](https://img.shields.io/github/issues/stepro/kudo/feature-request.svg)](https://github.com/stepro/kudo/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc)
 [![Bugs](https://img.shields.io/github/issues/stepro/kudo/bug.svg)](https://github.com/stepro/kudo/issues?q=is%3Aopen+is%3Aissue+label%3Abug)

-Kudo is a command line tool that executes commands in the context of a new or existing workload in a Kubernetes cluster.
-It is modeled after the `sudo` command available on most *nix systems, which executes commands in the context of another user.
+Kudo is a command line tool that executes commands using the context of a new or existing workload in a Kubernetes cluster.
+It is modeled after the `sudo` command available on most *nix systems, which executes commands using the context of another user.

-Kudo is designed primarily for development scenarios where you want to observe how a single command runs inside an image (existing or built on the fly) that optionally inherits configuration settings from an existing pod specification.
-It can also be used for longer-running connected development sessions where local file updates are pushed into the running container, enabling rapid iteration on code while continuing to run as a container in a fully configured pod in the Kubernetes cluster.
+Kudo is designed primarily for development scenarios where you want to observe how a single command runs inside an image (existing or built on the fly using a Dockerfile) that optionally inherits configuration settings from an existing pod specification.

+Kudo can also be used for longer-running connected development sessions where local file updates are pushed into the running container, enabling rapid iteration on code while continuing to run as a properly configured container in the Kubernetes cluster.

 ## Prerequisites and Installation

-Kudo requires the `kubectl` CLI to communicate with a Kubernetes cluster and the `docker` CLI to orchestrate dynamic image builds, so first make sure you have these installed and available in your PATH.
-Then, download the latest [release](https://github.com/stepro/kudo/releases) for your platform, and add the `kudo` binary to your PATH.
+Kudo requires the `kubectl` CLI to communicate with a Kubernetes cluster and the `docker` CLI to perform dynamic image builds, so first make sure you have these installed and available in your PATH.
+Then, download the latest [release](https://github.com/stepro/kudo/releases) for your platform and add the `kudo` binary to your PATH.

 By default `kudo` utilizes the current `kubectl` context, so point it at the Kubernetes cluster of your choice and you're good to go!